katesnelson/RuralityIndex/content/post/congratulations-to-michael-and-denise-on-their-recent-publiations/index.md

 ---
-title: Congratulations to Michael and Denise on their recent publiations!
+title: Congratulations to Michael and Denise on their recent publications!
 view: 2
 header:
   caption: ""